Marlins vs. Astros Player Props Betting Odds

 Soler Stats

-- Jorge Soler has 102 hits with 20 doubles, 29 home runs and 52 walks.
-He has driven in 63 runs with one stolen base.
+- Jorge Soler has collected 103 hits with 20 doubles, 30 home runs and 52 walks.
+He has driven in 65 runs with one stolen base.

 Soler Recent Games